Canoeing in Banff: Rental Tips and Where To Paddle

 Can You Bring Your Own Canoe Out on the Water in Banff?

-If you think you’ll be kayaking and canoeing a lot, and have road tripped to Alberta it may be worth it to invest in a canoe.
-We also love stand up paddleboarding as they are easier to manage and cost less than a canoe.
+Of course, you can bring your own canoe, kayak, or stand-up paddleboard on any of the lakes in Banff!
+All of the photos in this article were taken with our personal canoe.
+If you think you’ll be kayaking and canoeing a lot and have road-tripped to Alberta, it may be worth it to invest in a canoe.
+We also love stand-up paddleboarding as it is easier to manage and costs less than a canoe.

 If you bring your own canoe out on the lakes in Banff it's important to note that to prevent the spread of Aquatic invasive species visitors must now fill out a Self Certification Permit with Parks Canada for any nonmotorized watercraft entering the water.
 This includes kayaks, canoes, and paddleboards.
 The Self Certification Permits can be found online.